How to Make an Outdoor Table

 Stain your herringbone tabletop using a chip brush and a rag or spray it on if desired.

 Prepare the Paint

-Set up a spray prepare your paint by stirring it.
+Set up a paint spray tent and prepare your paint by stirring it.
 Use a strainer to put it in the paint holder of your paint sprayer.
 If you have a paint container liner, use that.
 It saved me a lot of time!